Postdoctoral Fellow Applications

 The Application Process

-- Submit a curriculum vitae and the application form along with one or two short sample publications (preferably publications relevant to the proposed research).
+- Submit a curriculum vitae and the application form along with one or two publications, or drafts of journal articles and dissertation chapters (preferably publications relevant to the proposed research).

 - Submit letters of recommendation from three people, at least one of whom is based in the United States, who are knowledgeable about the applicant's scholarly work.